cbkerr/signac-docs/docs/source/tutorial.rst

     ~/ideal_gas_project $ rm -r workspace/
     ~/ideal_gas_project $ python init.py

-Let's start by generating a script for the execution of up to two *eligible* operations:
+Let's start by generating a script for the execution of up to two *eligible* operations.
+By default, the generated script will change into the  *project root directory* and then execute the command for each next eligible operation for all selected jobs:

 .. code-block:: bash